alyxcat/magd150assignments/README.md

 This is the repository for my Magd 150 projects from Fall '21 at UW-Whitewater

+[Here is the link to Lab 1- Composition in Black and White].
+The objective of this lab was to learn how to use P5.js by creating basic shapes and using stroke and fill to create buildings.

 [Here is the link to Lab 2- Static Compositions in Color].
 The objective of this lab was to create a space themed image with a focus on compositional elements like color and shape.

+[Here is the link to Lab 3- Math].
+The objective of this lab was to use math operators and math references in the p5.js library to create a bubble themed composition.

 [Here is the link to lab 8- Type and image].
 The objective of this lab was to create a movie poster, and mine is based off of Magd 150.
 This lab focused on graphic design elements like filters, typography, and images.

 [Here is the link to lab 10- 3D and Data].
 The objective of this lab was to create a city using 3D shapes.
 I used rectangles for buildings, floating shapes (torus, cone), and created a moving terrain as mountains in the city.
-The objective of this lab was to use textures, camera angles, and lighting to create a dynamic 3D composition.
+The objectiveof this lab was to use textures, camera angles, and lighting to create a dynamic 3D composition.